itsalirahimi/ground_truth_generation/README.md

 *NO ROS REQUIREMENT*

 1. Set the path to 'odomPoses.csv' and 'markerPoses.csv' in the *odpd* object definition of the class *OptimizeDronePoseData()*.

 [//]: # "TODO: The 'odomPoses.csv' and 'markerPoses.csv' must be automatically read from the <save-dir>"

 #### Finding the optimal parameters for drone odometry data correction

 2. In the end of the *dronePoseDataOptimization.py*, uncomment the call to *gradientDescentOptimize()* and comment the *visualize()* function.

-[//]: # "The two separate functionalities must be passed with argparse, not commenting and uncommenting."
+[//]: # "TODO: The two separate functionalities must be passed with argparse, not commenting and uncommenting."

 3. Run: